Facelift or folly, Belgrade braces for Dubai-style makeover

 Real estate experts say Belgrade Waterfront would address the city's chronic lack of good quality office and retail space, a shortage hindering Serbia's efforts to lure foreign investors.

-Belgrade mayor Sinisa Mali, a Vucic ally, says the new work for local building firms would also help drive the anemic economy.
+Belgrade mayor Sinisa Mali, a Vucic ally, says the new work for local building firms would also help drive the anaemic economy.
 He dismisses the project opponents as "paid critics".

 "Do they (the critics) want hundreds of huts, shacks, people living in abandoned railway wagons? ...
 Do they not want an investor to come and invest several billion euros, to put to work the local construction industry and employ 20,000 people?" he said in an interview with Reuters.